 Most people will get the greatest benefit and lower their risks if they keep their heart rate between 50% and 85% of their maximum heart rate when exercising.
 To figure out your maximum heart rate, subtract your age (in years) from 220.
 This number is your maximum heart rate.
 To figure out your target heart rate range, multiply that number by 0.50 and 0.85.

 For example, if you are 40 years of age, subtract 40 from 220 to get your maximum heart rate of 180 beats per minute (220 - 40 = 180).
 Then, multiply 180 by 0.50 and 0.85 to get your target heart rate range of 90 to 153 beats per minute (180 x 0.50 = 90 and 180 x 0.85 = 153).

 When you first start an exercise program, aim for the lower end of your target heart rate range.
 As your exercise program progresses, you can gradually build up to a higher target heart rate.

-If you are taking medicine to treat high blood pressure or you have a heart condition, talk to your family doctor to find out what your target heart rate should be.
+If you are taking medicine to treat high blood pressure, you have a heart condition or you are pregnant, talk to your family doctor to find out what your target heart rate should be.

 How can I prevent injuries?

 To avoid injuring yourself during exercise, don’t try to do too much too soon.
 Start with an activity that is fairly easy for you, such as walking.
 Do it for a few minutes a day, several times a day.
 Slowly increase the amount of time and the intensity of the activity.
 For example, increase your walking time and speed over several weeks.